Ceratitis capitata: Adult

 In a study done by Siomava et al., researchers utilized geometric morphometrics to analyze wing shape in three different fly species including C. capitata.
 Through their findings, the researchers showed that the medfly exhibits extensive sexual shape dimorphism (SShD) between the proximal and distal part of the wing.
 This difference can be used to distinguish between the two sexes since male wings tend to be wider and shorter in comparison to females.
-This anatomical difference is important because this allows males to displace more air and create a more audible “buzzing” effect during mate attraction.
+This anatomical difference is important because this allows males to displace more air and create a more audible "buzzing" effect during mate attraction.

+The males also can be distinguished by the fact that they have two setae between their eyes; the setae are conspicuously flattened and black at their ends.

 Distribution

-The Geographic Distribution Map of C. capitata (Updated December 2013).

-The above map provides information on the distribution of the Mediterranean fruit fly, C. capitata, throughout the world.
+The Geographic Distribution Map of C. capitata provides information on the distribution of the Mediterranean fruit fly, C. capitata, throughout the world.
 The information is mainly based on available Mediterranean fruit fly national surveillance reports.
 Therefore, the map displays assessments of the presence of this pest at the national level and in some cases at sub-national levels.
 According to this map, C. capitata is present throughout Africa, South and Central America, the Middle East, and Southern Europe.
 It has been confirmed to be absent in much of North America, the Indian subcontinent, some parts of South America, and most of Australia.
 Climate change might have role in modifying the distribution and abundance of C. capitata.

 The four stages of the C. capitata life cycle are the egg, larvae, pupae and adult stages.
-Female medflies oviposit in groups of roughly 10-14 eggs and deposit them just under the skin surface of their host fruit.
+Female medflies oviposit in groups of roughly 10–14 eggs and deposit them just under the skin surface of their host fruit.
 Once the eggs are deposited below the skin, they hatch in only a few days, emerging as maggots, or larvae.
 C. capitata flies are known to disperse up to distances of 12 miles in search of host fruit.
 In the instances where host fruit is plentiful in their current locations, they will not disperse beyond 300 to 700 feet.